typometrics/dataanalysis/docs/HTML_SAMPLE_VS_GLOBAL_INVESTIGATION.md

 ### 4.2 Why They Differ

-The 20-sample subset is **not randomly selected** from the full distribution:
+115: The sample subset is **not randomly selected** from the full distribution:
+116:

-1. **Sample Size Limitation**: 20 examples cannot capture the full range of constituent size variation in a language
+117: 1. **Sample Size Limitation**: 25 examples cannot capture the full range of constituent size variation in a language

-2. **Selection Bias**: The HTML generation code (`max_examples_per_config=10` per file) may:
-   - Favor simpler, shorter constructions that are easier to display
-   - Over-represent certain treebanks or text types
-   - Miss rare but valid longer constructions
+118:
+119: 2. **Selection Bias (First-N Bias)**: The selection logic (`conll_processing.py`) collects the **first 25 examples** from each file.
+120:    - It truncates collection per file once the limit is reached.
+121:    - Any examples appearing later in a file (after the 25th occurrence) are strictly ignored.
+122:    - While the aggregated pool is shuffled, the pool itself excludes correct examples from the "tail" of large files.

 3. **Natural Variation**: Even random samples of 20 would show variance from the true population mean